-The current study suggests a strong association of mice genotype with gut microbiome richness, diversity and composition.
-However, a number of factors might have contributed to some of the observed variability.
-In a mouse study, the cage effect, i.e., housing arrangement of the animals, and individual mouse-to-mouse differences were attributed to explain up to 32% and 46% of gut microbiome composition variability, respectively (77).
-Possible ways to reduce the background noise in these studies include equalizing the microbiomes at baseline by feeding the animals with a control diet for several weeks or using gnotobiotic (germ-free) mice implanted with homogenized fecal samples (78, 79, 80).
-We employed the former approach in this study but the amount of variability at the baseline was still noteworthy.
-Gnotobiotic models typically result in much more homogeneous microbiomes at the baseline, but they are not without complications as they require germ-free facilities and the animals’ immune system may be affected by the lack of microbiome at the early stages of their lives.
-A good compromise is the use of animals pretreated with wide-spectrum antibiotics and provided with high fiber content food before implanting them with homogenized fecal samples (81).
+The results of this study suggest a strong association between mice genotype and gut microbiome richness, diversity and composition.
+However, several factors might have contributed to some of the observed variability.
+Prior research has attributed a significant proportion of this variability to factors such as the "cage effect," which reflects the influence of housing arrangements (up to 32%), and individual mouse-to-mouse differences (up to 46%) (77).
+These findings underscore the need of methodological refinements in experimental designs to reduce the background noise by feeding the animals with a control diet for several weeks or using gnotobiotic (germ-free) mice implanted with homogenized fecal samples (78, 79, 80).
+In this study, we employed the former approach, yet variability at the baseline was still noteworthy, illustrating the complexities of achieving uniformity.
+Gnotobiotic models, while effective in creating a more homogeneous microbiomes, require specialized germ-free facilities and can potentially affect immune system development in the early stages due to the absence of the microbiota..
+An alternative approach involves pretreating animals with broad-spectrum antibiotics and provided with high-fiber food before inoculating them with homogenized fecal samples (81).
+This method strikes a balance between practicality and efficacy, potentially reducing variability without the logistical and biological complexities of gnotobiotic systems.
+These considerations are valuable for enhancing the robustness and reproducibility of microbiome research, ensuring more reliable outcomes.

-5 References
+References

 1. Dethlefsen L, McFall-Ngai M, Relman DA.
 An ecological and evolutionary perspective on human-microbe mutualism and disease.
 Nature.
 2007;449(7164):811-8.